tnaren97/GitHub-Tutorial/README.md

-# A tutorial for basic Git actions
+# A Tutorial for Basic Git Actions
 To get started, fork this repository to your own account by clicking the fork button in the top right corner.
 This creates a separate copy on your own account that you can edit without impacting the original.

 ## Setting up Git in the command line.